OpenSecuritySummit/oss2019/content/tracks/Misc/using-graphs-for-gdpr-mappings.md

 ---
-title        : Using graphs for GDPR mappings and visualisations type         : user-session track        : PSD2 and GDPR topics       : ["GDPR"] featured     : yes                  # review with summit team "yes" when_day     : Thu when_time    : PM-3
+title        : Using graphs for GDPR mappings and visualisations type         : user-session track        : Misc category     :
+ - GDPR
+featured     :                   # review with summit team "yes" when_day     : Thu
+when_time    : PM-3
 room_layout  :